d4rkconsole/d4rk_ghost/README.md

 Follow my friend s0u1 - https://github.com/HLoTW

 # Version
-d4rk Ghost - Version 1.0
+d4rk Ghost Framework - Version 1.0

 In future i am going to keep updating this repo

 # Usage
-[+] commands list and their usage use - use command is used to use any module for example use auxiliary
+[+] commands list and their usage

+use - use command is used to use any module for example use auxiliary

 back - back commmand is going to take us back to the main menu